Cheap Car Insurance After a DUI

 While there aren't specific insurance companies catering to drivers with DUIs, you can save money by remaining aware of the common impacts of a DUI on auto insurance.
 You can certainly expect your rate to rise after a DUI conviction, but there are some ways to limit your losses.

 According to the National Highway Traffic Safety Administration, approximately one-third of all traffic fatalities are caused by intoxicated drivers.
-Drunk driving forces car insurance companies to pay out huge sums for bodily injury, property damage, and death benefits.
-If a car insurance company's client, i.e., the drunk driver, carries separate liability insurance to protect them in the event of a lawsuit, the insurance company might be on the hook again.
+Drunk driving forces car insurance companies to pay out huge sums for bodily injury, property damage and death benefits.
+If a car insurance company's client, i.e., the DUI offender, carries separate liability insurance to protect them in the event of a lawsuit, the insurance company might be on the hook again.

 In addition to higher insurance rates after a DUI, you'll be ineligible for safe- or good-driver discounts.
 Depending on your insurance company, this could cost you.

-|Texting while Driving||$1,760||$290|
+|Texting while driving||$2,140|

 Your car insurance rate isn’t the only thing that changes after a DUI.
 A citation alters your relationship with your insurance company and your state's DMV.

 Depending on your insurance company and your driving record, your insurance company could elect to non-renew your policy because of the risk you pose.
 By this, we mean your insurance company will decline to cover you for six months — or however long your policy was.
 You'll also be ineligible for good driver discounts with a DUI on your driving record.
 Don't be afraid to shop around and switch insurance companies if your policy is non-renewed or if your car insurance rate gets too expensive.

-Depending on the state in which you live, you could face a license suspension or jail time after a DUI or other major driving convictions.
+Depending on the state in which you live, you could face a license suspension or jail time after a DUI or other major driving infractions.
 Even if you are allowed to keep your driver's license and your driving privileges, your state will usually require you to fill out an SR-22 (or FR-22).
 This certificate of financial responsibility proves you have purchased at least the minimum amount of car insurance required by your state.
 Most of the time, your insurance company will file these for you — usually for a fee — but if they don't, you would need to speak with your state's department of motor vehicles.

 For a full breakdown of state-specific DUI car insurance consequences, see below: